FishlandicFishy/lexicring/dict/hola-amigo-como-estás.md

-# Hola amigo, como estás?
+# Hola amigo, ¿como estás?
 ## Social Crebit "English"

 [phrase] Said in an unrealistic exaggerated stereotypical accent to refer to the Chungking Mansions.